What are Distributions? How to Determine Small Business Owner Salary

 There are many reasons why you might want to own your own business.
 The appeal of being one’s own boss is powerful, and once your business is profitable, taking distributions can be quite lucrative.

-However, patience is a key ingredient to business success.
-It may take a year or two before your business is profitable enough for you to even be able to take a distribution.
-If you wait until the time is right to begin taking distributions, you’ll experience the profitable benefit of owning a business, while still maintaining your business’s solid financial footing.
+However, you need to make sure your business is worth it.
+It may take years before your business is profitable enough for you to even be able to take a distribution and earn enough income to support your cost of living.
+If you wait until the time and business is right, you’ll experience the profitable benefit of owning a business, while still maintaining your business’s solid financial footing.

 Pursuit has financing available to help your business grow